 The idea of null dating may seem old-fashioned with all of the media facets at our fingertips, but what’s most important — especially in an exciting, youthful relationship — is you and your beautiful life.

-One thought on ““Null Dating” Means No Difference”
+One Reply to ““Null Dating” Means No Difference”

 1. “Null Dating” sounds exactly like what dating should be — I’ve always been frustrated when looking at couples who seem to be co-dependently attached, who are constantly jealous of their partner’s friends of the same sex, who worry what a 30-second delay in a text message might mean.
 When I was in high school, I thought this might be an age thing — but I think it’s what relationships are evolving into.
 I don’t like it.